AnnieMahajan454/Face-Detection-using-ROS/README.md

 Modify the `cascade_path` parameter in the configuration or launch files.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenCV community for computer vision libraries
-- ROS community for the robotics framework
-- Contributors and maintainers of related packages

 ## Emotion Detection & Mood Chatbot

 The package includes an advanced emotion detection system with mood-based recommendations.
 For detailed information, see [EMOTION_DETECTION_README.md](EMOTION_DETECTION_README.md).